Lodrus/starfinder-the-deep-black/docs/npcs/hank.md

 ## Major Events

-Hank was shot in [[session.2022.08.09]]!
-We saved [[npc.yellen]]'s life in that same encounter who was then available to go save Hank's life.
+[Hank was shot](../sessions/2022-08-09.md)!
+We saved [Yellen's](../npcs/yellen.md) life in that same encounter who was then available to go save Hank's life.